doubt72/kitchen-metal/README.md

 The gem requires the test-kitchen and chef-metal gems to run.
-Note, however, that you may need forks or branches of those gems to get the driver working properly [as of this writing, chef-metal master should be fine, but you'll need to use my fork of test-kitchen, metal-support branch -- doubt72].
+Note, however, that you may need forks or branches of those gems to get the driver working properly [as of this writing, chef-metal master should be fine, but you'll need to use my fork of test-kitchen, metal-support branch.
+Also cheffish, but hopefully that will be PR'd, reviewed, and merged into master soon -- doubt72].

 ## Setting Up Kitchen-Metal